-Interstitial fluid is important because it bathes cells, supplies them with essential substances, and removes harmful ones.
+Interstitial fluid is essential because it bathes cells, supplies them with vital substances, and removes harmful ones.

 A space that contains the fluid is known as an interstitial space or interstitium.

-These fluid-filled spaces were discovered in connective tissues throughout the body, even below the surface of the skin; lining of the digestive tract, lungs, and urinary systems; and surrounding muscles.
+These fluid-filled spaces were discovered in connective tissues throughout the body, even below the skin’s surface, the lining of the digestive tract, lungs, urinary systems, and surrounding muscles.

 The fluid in the body is classified according to its location.
 The extracellular and interstitial fluid are sometimes confused.
 Technically, interstitial fluid is a type of extracellular fluid.

 Intracellular fluid is found within cells.
 Cells contain structures as well as fluids.